 In concert with his television work, Sooke has also presented a number of half-hour programmes on Radio 4.
 In 2015, he profiled Young British Artist Sarah Lucas, as she prepared to represent Britain at the Venice Biennale.
 He has also focused on popular culture, devoting documentaries to both the smiley-face icon and the ampersand.
 In 2013, he was the author of a Radio 3 ‘Essay’ about pianos in painting.

+As a critic, Sooke writes extensively but not exclusively about modern and contemporary art.
+He reviews exhibitions at Britain’s major museums and galleries, and covers important international events such as the Venice Biennale.
+He has interviewed and profiled dozens of renowned artists and photographers.
 Since joining the Telegraph as a trainee in 2003, Sooke has also written widely about theatre and film.
-He has given talks and chaired events at institutions including the British Museum, the National Portrait Gallery and the V&A, as well as literary and arts festivals around the UK, and has contributed to live programmes on both television and radio.
-He has written catalogue essays for artists including Jonathan Monk, Rob and Nick Carter, and the late Anthony Caro.
-In 2013, to accompany a major exhibition at Tate Modern, he wrote a short book about Roy Lichtenstein, which was published by Penguin.
-Penguin also published his next book, Henri Matisse: A Second Life, in 2014.
+He has given talks and chaired events at institutions such as the Ashmolean Museum, the British Museum, the National Gallery, the National Portrait Gallery, and the V&A, as well as literary and arts festivals around the UK.
+He has also contributed to live programmes on both television and radio.
+He has written catalogue essays about artists such as Anthony Caro.
+In 2015, he visited the South of France to lead A Portrait of Matisse, a ‘Telegraph Tour’ organised by Martin Randall Travel.
+The tour will be repeated in 2016.